jonathantsang/topdownshooter/README.md

 ## To Add:

+- upgrades to guns
 - sound effects
 - better sprites
-- More rooms
+- more rooms
-- random box
 - powerups
+- rare items

 ## Other Notes:
 - fix bunny hopping